My Number (Foals song): Appearances in media

 The song is used in ITV's UEFA Champions League: Extra Time programme when displaying group standings.
 The song was used prominently by the BBC during their coverage of the 2013 Six Nations rugby tournament.
 It also featured as the theme music for the BBC's coverage of the Glastonbury Festival 2013.
 The song also featured in series 2 episode 2 of BBC One drama Doctor Foster in September 2017.
 It also featured in EA Sports game, FIFA 14, in the form of an exclusive mix dubbed "Trophy Wife remix".
-It was also featured on Grey’s Anatomy in 2013 during Season 9.
-The track was heavily featured in an episode of the second series of Doctor Foster.
+It was also featured on Grey's Anatomy in 2013 during Season 9.